angl/waiter/README.md

+We have a real world demo of Waiter at https://youtu.be/62WCHLGV5eU!

 ## Inspiration

 We have all suffered from long phone waits.
 Banks, mobile phone companies, government agencies, hospitals.. you name it.
 When you are put on-hold, there is nothing you can do except for being extremely patient and trying not to lose the connection or you will have to start all over again.